 AWS Graviton extends support for a plethora of managed AWS services and offers the pricing and performance advantages of AWS Graviton processors.
 This includes Amazon Relational Database Service (RDS), Amazon Aurora, Amazon Elasticsearch Service, Amazon Memory DB for Redis, Amazon EMR, Amazon OpenSearch, AWS Fargate, and AWS Lambda.

 Choosing the right instance for your particular application requires cloud architects to assess computational and storage needs first.
 This can be achieved through A/B testing—analyzing the same application on different instances and then measuring the cost incurred and performance of similar operations in different instances.
 This helps to gain confidence and is especially important for applications that you’ll scale vastly.
 AWS Graviton demonstrates its superiority over competitors thanks to its reduced cost, easy scalability, enhanced security, reduced latency, and high availability.

 Exceptional performance and wide usability

-The variety offered by AWS Graviton is exceptional, as it allows you to host streaming services on general-purpose clusters, gaming applications on compute-optimised clusters, and FMCG database applications on memory-optimised clusters.
-You can leverage accelerated computing clusters with machine learning algorithms for robotic industrial applications, and academic search engines can use storage-optimised instances.
+The variety offered by AWS Graviton is exceptional, as it allows you to host streaming services on general-purpose clusters, gaming applications on compute-optimized clusters, and FMCG database applications on memory-optimized clusters.
+You can leverage accelerated computing clusters with machine learning algorithms for robotic industrial applications, and academic search engines can use storage-optimized instances.
 Many well-known companies like Ansys, Cloudfix, Ably, and the Discovery Channel leverage AWS Graviton because of its exceptional performance and wide usability.
 Whatever the use case, AWS Graviton delivers.